How to Apply for the Spain Digital Nomad Visa

 • Cost of living: Barcelona is the least affordable city in Spain.
 But the cost of living is still low.
 On average, expect to pay €1,800 per month for accommodation, food and transportation in Barcelona.

-• Coworking Spaces: In Barcelona, you can find La Vaca, betahaus Barcelona, OneCoWork and many more coworking spaces.
+• Co-working Spaces: In Barcelona, you can find La Vaca, betahaus Barcelona, OneCoWork and many more coworking spaces.

 1. Valencia

 • Cost of living: Compared to Barcelona and Madrid, Valencia is the most affordable one.
-You can pay your rent, go out and do groceries for €1,200 per month.
+You can pay your rent, go out and do groceries for €1,300 per month.

-• Coworking Spaces: Valencia's most popular coworking spaces are Llum, 1punto6 and Centro Coworking.
+• Co-working Spaces: Valencia's most popular co-working spaces are Llum, 1punto6 and Centro Coworking.
 These offices have a super-fast internet connection, a fully equipped kitchen, coffee machine and spacious work areas.

 1. Málaga

 • Cost of living: Málaga is the 5th most expensive city in Spain.
 But still, without rent, you can live comfortably for €600 in this city.
-Accommodation prices vary between €300 to €800 depending on whether you live in a room, studio, or apartment.
+Accommodation prices vary between €500 to €800 depending on whether you live in a room, studio, or apartment.

-• Coworking Spaces: La Aduana is located in Málaga’s center, making it easily reachable.
+• Co-working Spaces: La Aduana is located in Málaga’s center, making it easily reachable.
 If you want to work silently and without any distractions, try Next Coworking.

 Aside from these big cities, there’re also many small Spanish villages with less than 5,000 residents such as Genalguacil, Sigüenza, and Tejeda where you can settle as a digital nomad.
 Living in one of them will cost you around €180 per week.
 So the cost of living in these villages is even lower than in the rest of Spain.